If you were just arrested for DUI in Tampa or Hillsborough County, FL, and you have a prior DUI conviction, then you have come to the right place.

 - Vehicle Impoundment: The court is required to impose a penalty that any vehicle registered in your name is impounded for thirty (30) day (except that the court may waive this requirement upon a showing that a family member has no other transportation or if the vehicle is registered as a company vehicle used solely for an employee of the business):

-- Hardship Reinstatement: After a hardship revocation for five years you are not eligible for a hardship license during the first twelve (12) months, although you may apply for hardship reinstatement hearing after one year if the following conditions are met:
+- Hardship Reinstatement: After a driver’s license revocation for five years you are not eligible for a hardship license during the first twelve (12) months, although you may apply for hardship reinstatement hearing after one year if the following conditions are met:

 - You have completed DUI school;